Evegen55/remote_banking/README.md

 **NOTE!**

-Before deployment write credentials to a database at db_connections.properties:
+Before deployment write credentials to a database at `db_connections.properties`:

-- datasource.username
+- `datasource.username`
-- datasource.password
+- `datasource.password`

 Deployment to a google cloud: